Pedrohsmarinho/Ecommerce/README.md

 }
 ```

-### Sales Reports
+### Reports (`/reports`)

 #### POST `/reports` 🔒
 Generate a new sales report with detailed product sales data.
-The report will be saved as a CSV file and its metadata will be stored in the database.
+The report will be saved in S3 and its metadata will be stored in the database.

 **Headers:**
 ```